kartikeysharma95UZH/ma-thesis/README.md

 ## Repository Contents

-- `Data-Sampler/`: This directory contains the code implementation of Nilsimsa sampler to select unique cases from the extracted data for dataset creation.
+- `Data-Sampler/`: This directory contains the code implementation of the Nilsimsa sampler to select unique cases from the extracted data for dataset creation.
 - `Fine-Tune-pipeline/`: This directory contains the code implementation of the entire project pipeline for fine-tuning several LLMs.
 - `Gold-Standard-data-prep/`: This directory contains the code implementation of the data extraction from the raw job ads for both the tasks of Noun Completion and Phrase Expansion
-- `Model-Evaluation-&-Analysis/`: Here, you'll find the python notebooks containing the evaluation of several models on three different evaluation categories.
-For each evaluation category, several error metrics are used and results have been analyzed for further 7 problem types
+- `Model-Evaluation-&-Analysis/`: Here, you'll find the Python notebooks containing the evaluation of several models on three different evaluation categories.
+For each evaluation category, several error metrics are used, and results have been analyzed for further seven problem types
-- `PEFT-LoRA/`: This directory contains the code implementation of fine-tuning various LLMs using a PEFT technique, LoRA (Low Rank Adaptation of Large Language Models)
+- `PEFT-LoRA/`: This directory contains the code implementation of fine-tuning various LLMs using a PEFT technique, LoRA (Low-Rank Adaptation of Large Language Models)
 - `data_files/`: Here, you'll find the Gold Standard datasets in German and English and any other relevant data files.
 - `MA_Thesis_Kartikey_Sharma`: This document contains my full thesis document.

 ## Installation and Setup

 1. Clone this repository: `git clone git@github.com:kartikeysharma95UZH/ma-thesis.git`
-2. Navigate to the `*******` directory: `cd *****`
+2. For Model Inference, navigate to the `Model-inference` directory: `cd Model-inference`
 3. Install the required dependencies:

 ```